sgreben/tj/README.md

   -jsontemplate string
         go template, used to extract text from json input. implies -readjson -scale string
-        either a sequence of hex colors or one of the predefined color scale names (colors go from fastto slow) (default "BlueToRed")
+        either a sequence of hex colors or one of the predefined color scale names (colors go from fast to slow) (default "BlueToRed")
   -scale-fast duration
         the lower bound for the color scale (default 100ms)